IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

       "reqId" : "909b477c-cd37-4bee-83fa-1d568664fbe8"
    }
    ```
-This exchange will trigger the last step.
+This exchange triggers the last step.

-3. Initiate the download request sent on topic ``iotdm-1/mgmt/initiate/firmware/download``:
+3. The download request is sent on topic ``iotdm-1/mgmt/initiate/firmware/download``:

-   This request tells a device to actually start the firmware download.
-If the action can be initiated immediately, set ``rc`` to ``202``.
-Here an example:
+   The download request tells a device to start the firmware download.
+If the action can be initiated immediately, set the ``rc`` parameter to ``202``.
+The following code provides an example of the initiation of a download request:

    ```
    Incoming request from the {{site.data.keyword.iot_short_notm}}: